maxwellevin/SortingHat.org/README.md

 Users are also given the option of controlling the maximum percentage of student-athletes in a section, though this feature is not yet implemented.

+### Step 5: Run the Program

+Click the "Run" button to run the program.
+This typically takes less than 10 seconds, but may the time taken will vary based on the number of students and sections provided.
+Upon determining an optimal allocation the program will output a brief summary of the results below the page.
+If these results are not satisfactory, you may try running the program again with slightly different gender or athlete ratios.

+### Step 6: Save the Results

+When the results are satisfactory, click on the "Save" button to save the results to a local file.
+The file will be a csv with the following headers:

+* "Student ID" - the ID of the student according to "ID" in the csv file pertaining to students.
+* "Core Section #" - the ID of the section the student has been assigned to.

+In the future, the following headers may be made available:

+* "Choice" - an integer (1 - 6) indicating which choice of section the student received.
+If empty, the student was allocated to a section not in their preferences.
+This can happen when a student does not list sufficient preferences or when a student's preferences are all illegal.